byzatic/storage-health-exporter/README.md

-# storage-health-exporter
+# Storage Health Exporter
-A Java exporter that exposes disk health metrics for Prometheus via smartmontools—covering standalone drives and hardware RAID (e.g., LSI MegaRAID)—packaged for easy Docker deployment.
+Docker Raid Metrics Prometheus Exporter is a Java-based exporter that collects and exposes disk health and performance metrics for Prometheus via smartmontools.
+It supports both standalone drives (S.M.A.R.T.) and hardware RAID arrays—including controllers like LSI MegaRAID—so you can track mixed environments with a single tool.
+Delivered as a Docker container, it integrates cleanly into Prometheus/Grafana stacks for monitoring and alerting.